The Before you Turn 30 Financial Goals Checklist

 1. Start an IRA

-Roth or Traditional, it doesn’t matter.
+Roth IRA or Traditional IRA, it doesn’t matter.
 The key is to start one and get in the habit of contributing to it.
-Look for a no-fee IRA through a discount broker. houses both my traditional and my Roth IRA.
-I love the fact that they have zero fees on their IRA and trades are only $4.95.
-It will literally take you 10 minutes to create the IRA, the hard part is being disciplined enough to fund it.
+Look for a no-fee IRA through a discount broker.
+It will take you just a few minutes to create the IRA, the hard part is being disciplined enough to fund it.

 2. Start an Emergency Fund